oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 ## <a name="deploying-lifecycle-environments"></a>4.5 Deploying Lifecycle Environments

-Lifecycle environments refer to the different stages a workload goes through in the course of its life.
-Typically, development, test and production.
-Or simply dev, test, prod.
+Lifecycle environments refer to the different stages a workload goes through in the course of availability: typically, development, test and production or simply dev, test, prod.

 These environments can take different forms based on customer requirements, ranging from full isolation to no isolation (or full sharing).
 Some organizations may require completely segregated, where resources are deployed in separate compartments, managed by different groups in different regions (full isolation).
 Others may want to share a few Landing Zone resources, like networking and security services (middle ground).
 Others may need to share all Landing Zone resources and segregate environments based on the resources (instances, clusters, functions, databases, storage) where workloads are executed (no isolation).
 As a best practice we do not recommend no isolation mode, as changes in lower stages may affect production workloads.
 Say for instance you need to make changes to routing and security rules.
-A small distraction may get your production service innacessible.
+A small distraction may get your production service inaccessible.
 No isolation is a bad choice for blast radius reasons and it limits customers ability to innovate.

 Full isolation is a much superior option and is straightforward to implement, thanks to **service_label** input variable.
 The value assigned to this variable is used as prefix to all provisioned resources.
 Therefore, for creating a dev environment, you can assign it "dev".
 For a test environment, "test", and so on.
 For more isolation, **service_label** can be paired together with the **region** variable, and you get Landing Zone environments in a different regions.